-Prior to candle-lighting, one should give Tzedakah on Erev Yom Tov for the two days of Yom Tov.
+Prior to candle-lighting on Erev Yom Tov, one should give Tzedakah for the two days of Yom Tov.

-One should arrange a pre-existing flame from which to light the candles on the second night of Shavuos.
+One should arrange a pre-existing flame with which to light the candles on the second night of Shavuos.

-Candle-lighting is at 4:49pm.
+Candle-lighting is at 4:51pm.
 The Brochos are L'Hadlik Ner Shel Yom Tov and Shehecheyanu.
-[If one forgot Shehecheyanu, she should have in mind to be Yoitzei during Kiddush.]
+[If one incorrectly concluded Shel Shabbos Kodesh, but realized within the time it takes to say three words, she corrects her mistake.
+Otherwise, she must repeat the entire Brocho.
+If one forgot Shehecheyanu, she should have in mind to be Yoitzei during Kiddush.]

-If lighting at home but eating the Seudah elsewhere, one must ensure that practical benefit is derived from the candles after Yom Tov begins (such as arranging that someone eats by its light, or by lighting in a location that needs to be used and would otherwise remain dark).
+If lighting at home but eating the Seudah elsewhere, one must ensure that practical benefit is derived from the candles after nightfall (such as arranging for someone to eat by its light, or lighting in a location that needs to be used and would otherwise remain dark).